 Southern University Human Jukebox

-For those of you who are not familiar with the greatness that is the Southern University Human Jukebox, let this be your baptism.
-The brass-blaring, drum-banging bunch from Louisiana is the among the best of the best when it comes to collegiate marching bands.
+If you are unfamiliar with the greatness that is the Southern University Human Jukebox, let this be your introduction.
+The loud and proud, brass-blaring, drum-banging, bleacher-dancing band from Louisiana is among the elites when it comes to college marching bands.